alexanderchuranov/Metaresc/README.md

 		(array_4d_t, array, [2][2][2][2]));
 ```

-Each dimension is limitted to 2^32 elements.
-If you need more than
+Each dimension is limitted to 2^32^ elements (uint32_t type).
+If you
-that most probably you're doing something wrong.
+need more than that most probably you're doing something wrong.

 Zero-size arrays are also supported.
 Type descriptor will have all
 meta information for those fields, but serialization will omit them as